lucky13coder/AndroidDataBindiggIncludeStyle/README.md

-# Zakat Calculator
+# Android Data Bindigg Include Style

-This project is for ZakatCalculator using 2 way binding.
+This project is a demo of includ layout structure in Android Databind.